-The agency measures the percentage of Employee Performance Management System evaluations, completed each year.
+The agency measures the percentage of Employee Performance Management System evaluations completed on time each year.
 The results are shown in Figure 7.4e.

-Percentage of EPMS Evaluations Complete
+Percentage of EPMS Evaluations Completed on Time

-Note: Comparison data for FY 09-10 and FY 10-11 was not available at time of publication of this report.
+Note: Comparison data for FY 09-10, FY10-11 and FY 11-12 was not available at time of publication of this report.